 Julietta Boscolo tells stories that reveal the original in the overlooked.
 And inspire audiences to make emotional discoveries about the world and about themselves.

-Julietta won the Emerging Filmmaker Award at Melbourne International Film Festival for Let's See How Fast This Baby Will Go (as first heard on This American Life) and was nominated for an Australian Directors Guild Award for the same project.
+Julietta won the Emerging Filmmaker Award at Melbourne International Film Festival for Let's See How Fast This Baby Will Go (as first heard on This American Life).
+The film also won the ATOM Award for Best Short Fiction.
+She was also nominated for an Australian Directors Guild Award for the same project.
 The film was funded by Screen Australia’s Hot Shots initiative and was preselected for Cannes Critics Week as well as the main competition.
-It has screened internationally at festivals including Palm Springs and is currently one of four finalists for an ATOM Award for Best Short Fiction Film.
+It has screened internationally at festivals including Palm Springs.

 Julietta won the Australian Directors Guild Award for Best Direction in a Short Film for Sam’s Gold which was awarded Screen NSW’s Generator Fund.